Header Banner

 Want to truly surprise your valentine?
 Fold them a rose when they least suspect it.
 You can make one out of a napkin during a romantic lunch, or out of a greasy burger wrapper at dinner.
 You just have to practice beforehand.
 Folding instructions.

-Images by The King of Random/WonderHowTo
+The King of Random/WonderHowTo

 #7.
 And Pretty Much Any Other Flower You Want